consolecowboy0/fictional-dollop/README.md

 ### Data Flow

 ```
-Simulator → MCP Server → RacingMCPClient → RacingAIAgent → OpenAI → User
+iRacing Simulator → pyirsdk → RacingMCPClient → RacingAIAgent → OpenAI → User
 ```

 ## Extending the Agent

-The agent is designed to be easily extended once the MCP server is fully operational:
+The agent is designed to be easily extended as you experiment with new telemetry-driven ideas:

 ### Adding New Data Sources